bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ###Adding a Dashboard

-In order to get in touch with some important Uberfire concepts like adding more Perspectives, using PlaceManagers, etc, let's improve your tasks app and build a basic dashboard on it.
+To better understand some important Uberfire concepts like adding more Perspectives, using PlaceManagers, etc. let's improve our app and build a basic dashboard.

-This dashboard will count the number of tasks created and done by project and will look like this:
+This dashboard will display the total number of tasks created and number of tasks completed, by project.
+When we're done, we'll have something looks like this:

 ![dashboard](dashboardFinal.png)

-Because we'll be writing new perspectives and screens, Uberfire needs to generate some new code; stop the server and let's get back to work.
+Because we'll be writing new Perspectives and Screens, Uberfire needs to generate some new code; stop the server and let's get back to work.

 ####Dashboard Perspective
 Create this class in the org.uberfire.client.perspectives package:

+_DashboardPerspective.java_
 ```
 package org.uberfire.client.perspectives;